leadsgroup/RCAIDE_LEADS/README.md

 </div>

+---

 [RCAIDE: Research Community Aircraft Interdisciplinary Design Environment](https://www.rcaide.leadsresearchgroup.com/)
 =======

 The Research Community Aircraft Interdisciplinary Design Environment, or RCAIDE (pronounced “arcade”) is a powerful open-source Python platform for aircraft design and analysis.
 From commercial airliners to UAVs and next-generation hybrid-electric aircraft, RCAIDE provides comprehensive multi-disciplinary analysis tools backed by validated engineering methods.
 Its streamlined workflow and modular architecture help aerospace engineers and researchers accelerate development cycles and explore innovative designs with confidence.
-RCAIDE-LEADS is a GitHub fork of RCAIDE, developed and maintained by the [Lab for Electric Aircraft Design and Sustainability](https://www.leadsresearchgroup.com/).
+RCAIDE-LEADS is a GitHub fork of RCAIDE, developed and maintained by the [Laboratory for Emerging Aircraft Design and Systems (LEADS)](https://www.leadsresearchgroup.com/) at the [University of Illinois Urbana-Champaign](https://aerospace.illinois.edu).

 ## Table of Contents
 - [Citing RCAIDE](#citing-rcaide)